SnapHost.com Contact Us Create an account Log In

 Web Form Code

-Just change the style to style="border:1px solid #CCCCCC"
+Just change the style to style="border:1px solid #CCCCCC;"

 So your captcha image call could look like this [change the id to your own]:

-<a href="http://www.SnapHost.com/captcha"><img alt="Web Form Code"
+<a href="https://www.SnapHost.com/captcha"><img alt="Web Form Code"

-style="border:1px solid #CCCCCC"
+style="border:1px solid #CCCCCC;"

 /></a>